ISSUE NO. 1 • To Have a heart

 (We were thirteen.)

-Well, actually… when that deflowering decision was declared, Carter was only twelve.
+Well, actually… when that deflowering decision was made, Carter was only twelve.
 That part’s crucial.
 Because Carter’s thirteenth birthday was the day that I’d, once and for all, make out.

-We planned it.
 He’d never made out either, so we were both nervous… but we knew it had to be done.
+So we planned it all out.
 And I felt a little okay, cause at least I had applesauce.
 Though I couldn’t share this shred of confidence with Carter; I didn’t want him to think I was trying too hard, and I didn’t want Izzy to get mad at me, and I really didn’t want to have Josh Kent’s spectral kin haunting me for the rest of my days.

 I doubt Carter would’ve even believed me, anyway.
 It did sound a bit insane.